SimpleAmazonGlacierUploader/SAGU/README.md

 ```
 git checkout GlacierUploader-X.Y.Z
 ```
-and build the runnable JAR (see above) from there, to be attached to the release in the GitHub.
+and build the runnable JAR (see above) from there.
+Create [the GitHub Release]( https://github.com/SimpleAmazonGlacierUploader/SAGU/releases) and attach given JAR.
+Then, edit [the "next" Milestone](https://github.com/SimpleAmazonGlacierUploader/SAGU/milestones?state=open) to have the released version in the Title and close it.
+Next create the new "next" Milestone.

-Also do not forget to create [GitHub Release](https://github.com/SimpleAmazonGlacierUploader/SAGU/releases) with runnable JAR in assets and [update website]( https://github.com/SimpleAmazonGlacierUploader/SimpleAmazonGlacierUploader.github.io).
+Also do not forget to update [the Website]( https://github.com/SimpleAmazonGlacierUploader/SimpleAmazonGlacierUploader.github.io).

 #### Bulk bump of dependency versions